VadimCanPlay/upnphelper/README.md

 If you used an online port checker and did the firewall configuration, you probably need something running on that port for it to get recognised.
 Run something like a CS server, or a minecraft server or even host a website and THEN try it.

 The program uses Open.NAT to connect with UPnP.
-Well that's all, you can go download the tool from the Releases tab.
+Well that's all, you can go download the tool from the <a href="https://github.com/VadimCanPlay/upnphelper/releases/tag/1.0">Releases</a> tab or click the <a href="https://github.com/VadimCanPlay/upnphelper/releases/tag/1.0">Releases</a> text..